 - Click the Yes button to confirm the option.

 - The last step is to click the Install button.
-The system will go through with the Windows 10 installation.

 If this solution was hard to follow, we also have a complete guide on how to reinstall Windows 10 that will help you.

 Although installing a Windows 10 fresh copy is a longer process than a rollback, you will know for sure that it will work and all things will get back to normal again.

 Rolling back from Windows 11 to Windows 10 is pretty simple, and the best way to do it is from the Settings app.
 The process is fully automated, so anyone will be able to perform it.